Elc77/Velocity-Labirint/README.md

 # Labirint
 This is my maze/labyrinth school project, built as an HTML page.
 First, I generated a maze with a solvable path.
 Then, I converted the code to use the Canvas element and added an animation to visualize the pathfinding process.
 Additionally, I implemented a speed slider with 15 levels, allowing users to adjust the animation speed dynamically.
+The brightness of the light bulb reflects on the speed value you set.

 <h3>Before Animation</h3>